Simonrazer/SeqOmb/README.md

 ./a.out
 ```

 5. In the outputs folder, plots will appear.
-Green dots represent matches in the forward direction, red ones are backwards matches.
+Green dots represent matches in the forward direction, red ones are reverse-complement matches.
 Tadaa!
 During computaion, a file called xyc.txt is created.
 Once the program has run, it is safe to delete.